The lovely Hong Kong orchid tree produces color from winter through spring, with breathtaking reddish-purple flowers as large as 6 inches across.

 The foliage - large. gray-green, butterfly-shaped leaves - is attractive in itself and the long, droopy branches create a unique silhouette as they grow into a large, rounded canopy.

-The flowers attract birds including hummingbirds.
+The flowers attract butterflies and birds including hummingbirds.

 Too big for a small yard, the orchid tree is best suited for a large property or as a single specimen in a medium-sized landscape.